mruigrok/ParnasPacemaker/README.md

 # ParnasPacemaker
-Pacemaker control was implemented using Simulink and the user interface for adjusting paramaeters built using node.js
+Pacemaker control was implemented using Simulink and the user interface for adjusting parameters built using node.js